 General Information

-The Epilog Mini is a 60W laser that is able to etch & cut wood up to 12" x 24" and etch onto cylindrical objects using the rotary tool.
+The Epilog Mini and the Epilog Fusion are both 60W lasers that are able to etch & cut wood up to 12" x 24" and etch onto cylindrical objects using the rotary tool.
 The laser can be reserved by appointment or used in Library programs.
 For safety, if any material is questionable or unknown to staff, we will not attempt to cut or etch it for any reason.
 If you have questions about materials, please contact Digital Services.

 We recommend you view our MakerLab Essentials: Laser Cutting tutorials before you begin your project.
 Staff are available to help by appointment or during Library programs.